-Brazil striker Neymar insists that he does not feel pressure as his country prepares to host the Confederations Cup.
+Brazil striker Neymar instists that he does not feel pressure as his country prepares to host the Confederations Cup.

-Brazil goes into the competition as defending champions having triumphed in 2009.
+Brazil go into the competition as defending champions, having triumphed in 2009.